MNRK01/myGCCBuilds/README.md

 https://github.com/niXman/mingw-builds/tree/develop

-I have a text file with my build notes in the repository in case you would like to attempt a build on your own.
+I have added text files with my build notes as well as bash shell scripts in the repository in case you would like to attempt a build on your own.

 I have a minimal patch to: